Ozone Therapy for Post-Herpetic Neuralgia (Herpes)

 Important Notice

-The information in this post is provided for educational purposes only and does not constitute medical advice.
+This blog post is provided for educational purposes only and does not constitute medical advice.
 Ozone-based therapies have not been approved by the U.S. Food and Drug Administration for the treatment, cure, or prevention of disease.
-Decisions about medical care should be made in consultation with a licensed healthcare provider.
+Medical decisions should be made in consultation with a licensed healthcare provider.

 Share on Social